 Getting ready to cash in on the biggest eCommerce events of the year with effective planning, is by itself half the battle.
 Additionally, DTC brands must be geared up to create a seamless customer experience throughout the customer’s journey from the website, to check-out, to the last-mile delivery.
 Brands who want to create their own “Amazon Prime-like” delivery experience can leverage our AI-Powered Shipping & Delivery platform.
 Drop us an email at firstname.lastname@example.org for an amazing order fulfillment experience.

-In a world where Amazon.com seemingly sets the standards for all things concerning eCommerce delivery, is there room for online Retailers and DTC brands to provide their own customers with a personalized, stellar delivery experience?
+In a world where Amazon seemingly sets the standards for all things concerning eCommerce delivery, isn’t it time for merchants and DTC brands to provide their customers with a personalized, better delivery experience?

 Cart abandonment rates vary from an average of 69% to as high as 86% for mobile commerce and delivery issues are a leading reason for abandonment throughout the entire shopper’s journey.

-To address shoppers’ frustration with poor delivery, Amazon offers Prime, spends billions on technology, and has built 100+ warehouses across the US, making it easier to provide accurate delivery promises—which often entail overnight arrival timeframes.
-How can online Retailers & DTC Brands fight back?
-One straightforward way is to use FenixCommerce to calculate the most accurate delivery dates you can use data you already have.
+To address shoppers’ frustration with poor delivery, Amazon offers Prime, spends billions on technology, and has built 100+ warehouses across the US, making it easier to provide accurate delivery promises—which often entail overnight arrival time frames.
+How can online merchants & DTC brands fight back?
+One straightforward way is to use FenixCommerce to calculate the most accurate delivery dates, using data you already have.

 As you think about all the pieces impacting your customer’s experience with your brand, providing a personalized delivery experience is a key component.
 It’s a promise that you offer and one you can keep.
 This does more than just improve conversion: it reinforces your relevance to consumers as a brand they know and trust, helping you compete against Amazon and everyone else.